Mura writes stuff. Maybe.

-@mura@social.gekidasa.net · Reply to Mura's post
+@mura@social.gekidasa.net · Reply to Mura writes stuff.
+Maybe.'s post

 There was some truth to that of course.
 Jiang Cheng had thought long and hard about how to avoid anything like Wen Chao’s assault on Lotus Pier from ever happening again.
 Some of it had to do with putting in place better protocols in case of an attack, and also on building up an intelligence network, something his mother had been in favor of but his father had considered distasteful.
 But he’d certainly come to the conclusion that deterring anyone from even considering it was one of his berth options going forward.
 Yunmeng Jiang was still recovering, most of its numbers made up of a ragtag mix of rogue cultivators and others whose clans had been wiped out by Wen Ruohan, and everyone knew it.
 The best tool Jiang Cheng had at good disposal, until he he could build up his clan’s strength to something approaching what it had been, was his own reputation.
 He was admired for his bravery and tenaciousness, but he was also known for his single-minded pursuit of vengeance for his family, and for his ruthlessness in achieving that.